 In human culture, the accumulation of cultural modifications over time (“ratchet effect”) resulting from social learning, active teaching, social motivations for conformity, and normative sanctions against non-conformity.

-An enzyme that is encoded by the CMAH gene.
-In most mammals, this enzyme modifies sialic acids [it modifies N-acetylneuraminic acid (Neu5Ac) into N-glycolylneuraminic acid (Neu5Gc)].
-The human lineage lost the function of the CMAH gene over 2 million years ago causing human cells to lack Neu5Gc and be coated with an excess of Neu5Ac.
+The human lineage lost the function of the CMAH gene over 2 million years ago that caused human cells to both lack Neu5Gc and carry an excess of Neu5Ac.

 A severe immune reaction in which the body releases too many cytokines into the blood too quickly.
 Signs and symptoms include high fever, inflammation, severe fatigue, and nausea.
 This may be severe or even life- threatening, leading to multiple organ failure.